X-47B Unmanned Combat Air System (UCAS), United States of America

 The first flight test of the UCAS-D was conducted in February 2011.
 The first catapult launch of X-47B was conducted at an onshore catapult facility at Naval Air Station Patuxent River in November 2012.
 The first at-sea test phase involving a series of deck handling trials aboard the USS Harry S. Truman (CVN 75) was completed in December 2012.

 The aircraft will also be tested for launching, operating and recovering capabilities in a navy carrier operable area of 50nm.
-The carrier launch, recovery, and deck handling tests are scheduled for 2013.
-The aerial refuelling demonstrations will be carried out in 2014.
+The carrier launch, recovery, and deck handling tests were completed in December 2012.
+The aerial refuelling demonstrations were carried out in April 2015.

 Global Unmanned Aerial Vehicles (UAV) Market 2011-2021